 Brave dad who booked his own funeral and then re-booked the church for his wedding to ‘start living life again’

-12/21/2015–walesonline.co.uk: Having faced organising his own funeral a former cancer sufferer is telling people with the disease to “never give up” after he got married having been given the all-clear.
+12/21/2015–walesonline.co.uk: Having faced organizing his own funeral a former cancer sufferer is telling people with the disease to “never give up” after he got married having been given the all-clear.
 Sean McCabe, 31, was told he had two months to live after being diagnosed with stage four Hodgkin Lymphoma.
-The father-of-three began planning his own funeral but, in a remarkable twist of fate, cancelled the church service he had organised and booked it for his wedding instead after he went into remission… Read the full story
+The father-of-three began planning his own funeral but, in a remarkable twist of fate, canceled the church service he had organized and booked it for his wedding.
+Instead, after he went into remission… Read the full story